-Heat Map: 5 Top Computer Vision Startups
+Heat Map: 5 Top Computer Vision Startups in Industry 4.0

 For our 5 picks of computer vision startups, we used a data-driven startup scouting approach to identify the most relevant solutions globally.
 The Global Startup Heat Map below highlights 5 interesting examples out of 200 relevant solutions.
 Depending on your specific needs, your top picks might look entirely different.